frenziek/git-aliases/README.md

 # git-aliases
-the aliases I use for git commands
+the aliases I've written or collected for git commands